alekseyzimin/EviAnn_release/README.md

 ![NCBI1](https://github.com/alekseyzimin/EviAnn_release/assets/27226909/bcfa658b-e998-4087-a046-adab51da86c8)

-## Enter the organism name into the search field and click Search.
+## Enter the organism name into the search field and click "Search".

 ![NCBI2](https://github.com/alekseyzimin/EviAnn_release/assets/27226909/0912ef8c-bd01-49cb-acbe-16f5b4cd7fff)

 ## NCBI will find the lineage and species name.
-First use the leftmost link in the lineage list.
-If the subsequent steps result in fewer than 100,000 protein hits, you can move up to the next available lineage level (in theis case Maleae).
+First try using the leftmost link in the lineage list (Malus).
+If the subsequent steps result in fewer than 100,000 protein hits, you can move up to the next available lineage level (in this case Maleae).

 ![NCBI3](https://github.com/alekseyzimin/EviAnn_release/assets/27226909/4e4698df-de08-4a3c-82fe-221a49e8447d)